 Insurance expirations

-You must have valid Goods in Transit insurance as well as Vehicle Insurance (Hire & Reward) as a minimum when transporting loads on the Exchange.
+You must have valid Goods in Transit insurance and Vehicle Insurance (Hire & Reward) as a minimum when transporting loads on the Exchange.

 You’ll receive email reminders from Transport Exchange Group reminding you to upload your documents.
-If these emails are ignored, and you continue to remain non-compliant, we have the right to restrict your ability to accept loads on the Exchange and you will only have access to your diary and accounting tools.
+If these emails are ignored and remain non-compliant, we have the right to restrict your ability to accept loads on the Exchange, and you will only have access to your diary and accounting tools.